hugopilot/8g-mod/HOSTING.md

 token = "Discord Bot Token here" version = "0.5.0"
 prefix = '?' # Command prefix.
-Set a custom character if you wish botname = "Pluto's Shitty Mod Bot" # You can set a custom name for the bot here
+Set a custom character if you wish botname = "8 Graves' Shitty Mod Bot" # You can set a custom name for the bot here

 # File locations (I would recommend leaving these settings alone unless you know what you're doing)
 databaseloc = '../data/main.db'